metacpan/metacpan-cpan-extracted/distros/Y/YA-CLI/README.md

     # This is the action your sub command is selected on
     sub action { 'main' } # can also be an array in case you want aliases

+    # This is the subaction your sub command is selected on.
+This is an
+    # optional sub, you don't need to implement it
+    sub subaction { 'thing' } # can also be an array in case you want aliases

     sub run {
         # Logic here
     }